scimusmn/nysci-mass-transit/schema.md

 # memory layout

+Data is communicated in a shared memory file named "Global\mass-transit-memory".
 The shared memory contains an array with 64 `tile` structs:

 ```
 struct tile {